 - Welcome offer – Sometimes it pays to be a new cardmember, and that is definitely the case with the British Airways American Express Credit Card.
-You can earn 5,000 bonus Avios if you spend £1,000 in the first three months of membership.
+For a limited time, you can earn 10,000 bonus Avios if you spend £1,000 in the first three months of membership (you must apply and be approved by 2 November 2021).
 A great bump-start to your Avios balance.

 - Referral scheme – If you are looking to increase your Avios balance further, then this card does include a friend referral scheme.
-If your friend is approved, you will receive 4,000 points.
-You can earn up to 90,000 Avios a year in this way.
+If your friend is approved, you will receive 6,000 points.
 And with a return flight from London to Berlin set at 9,000 Avios, just a few referrals could see you one step closer to taking to the air.

-- Travel benefits – This card includes travel accident insurance up to £75,000 on public transport when you enrol in the programme and buy your ticket using your card.
+- Travel benefits – This card includes travel accident insurance up to £75,000 on public transport when you enroll in the program and buy your ticket using your card.
 You will also benefit from American Express’s Global Assist 24/7 support feature.
-Another bonus of this card is that if you spend £20,000 each year on it, you can earn yourself a companion voucher.
+Another bonus of this card is that if you spend £12,000 each year on it, you can earn yourself a companion voucher.

 - Protection – Being part of the American Express family definitely has its perks.
 Refund and purchase protection is one of them.
 With the card, items up to the value of £200 will be replaced or refunded if the retailer refuses to do so.
-Additionally, if something you have bought with your card is stolen or damaged within 90 days, American Express will replace, repair or refund you up to £2,500 per eligible item, giving you peace of mind when spending your money and using your card.
-Note that you need to enrol in these programmes to get these benefits.
+Additionally, if something you have bought with your card is stolen or damaged within 90 days, American Express will replace, repair, or refund you up to £2,500 per eligible item, giving you peace of mind when spending your money and using your card.
+Note that you need to enroll in these programs to get these benefits.

 - Worth knowing – You are not eligible for the welcome bonus if you have held a personal American Express card in the past 24 months (or still hold one).